kermit4/cjp2p-rust/README.md

 ## lib
 - daemon or library?  library with daemon as one implementation
 - make this crate more useful and proper   https://rust-lang.github.io/api-guidelines/checklist.html  poll with timeout parameter, or provide the fd to let the app use in its own select loop?  callbacks?
+- make it easy for other people to build on, even if they dont know rust? /on to add functionality? scriptable?
 ## UI
 - CLI commands  / API?  or just as curl//REST examples, not CLI
 - how would end users best interact? through a browser? how about sending or streaming